isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 parameters can only be specified for the MySQL backend.
 Setting them for any other backend type causes a configuration error.

-To set a timeout for PostgreSQL, use the ``tcp-user-timeout`` parameter instead.
+Use the ``tcp-user-timeout`` parameter to set a timeout for PostgreSQL in seconds.
 For example:

 ::